ArthurMialon/StarterApiNodejs/README.md

   // You can define necessary parameters in an array
   // These parameters will be search req.body.X
-  // Else you will receive a error in JSON return '/todos/create': {
+  // Else you will receive a error in JSON return
+  // That will return a socket to know when a todo will be create '/todos/create': {
     method : 'POST',
     uses   : 'todoController@post',